mavas/mavas/writings/RecentProblems.md

 gsutil -m -u project-id rsync -P -c -r gs://directory1 ./mnt/directory1
 ```

 This of course isn't just ME - other people on the Internet have ran into the same issue, and it's still a pressing issue.
-Here are some links about this problem:
+Here are some links about this problem.
+The solution is to write a custom Python script to do the same thing as what the `gsutil` command does.

 <!-- [the script I wrote](gcs_copy.py) -->
 - https://stackoverflow.com/questions/54660013/how-to-download-folder-containing-brackets-in-name